awsdocs/amazon-chime-user-guide/doc_source/chime-create-account.md

 ## Download Amazon Chime<a name="download"></a>

-To begin, first download and install the Amazon Chime client from [http://chime\.aws/download](http://chime.aws/download)\.
+To begin, first download and install the Amazon Chime client from [http://chime\.aws/download](http://chime.aws/download), or access the Amazon Chime web client at [https://app\.chime\.aws/](https://app.chime.aws/)\.

 ## Create an Amazon Chime Account<a name="create-account"></a>